chyroshan066/docs/Next.js/(26) Data-fetching.md

 }
 ```

+Since, we defined "baseURL" in our "axiosClient.ts/axiosClient.js" file, so we don't need to provide complete path but instead the relative path from that URL.

 Now within "api" folder, create "index.ts" file and barrel export all functions related to data fetching as;

 ```